saad-bin-sohan/BdLens/DEPLOYMENT.md

    - Keep it secure for environment configuration

 2. **GitHub Repository**
-   - Push your TownLens code to GitHub
+   - Push your BdLens code to GitHub
    - Both Render and Vercel can deploy directly from GitHub

 ## Backend Deployment (Render)